Adverse reactions were manageable1

 *Adverse reactions were graded based on CTCAE Version 5.0.

-The frequency of CRS is based on 86 patients with FL who received the recommended 3-step up dosage schedule in EPCORE NHL-1 (see Dosage and Administration [2.2]).
+The frequency of CRS is based on 86 patients with 3L+ FL who received the recommended 3-step up dosage schedule in EPCORE® NHL-1 (see Dosage and Administration in Section 2.2 of the full Prescribing Information).

 CRS was graded using ASTCT consensus criteria (Lee et al, 2019).